 Diesel - Related Research

-This page last reviewed January 18, 2010
+This page last reviewed May 22, 2014

-Here you will find documents which contain the summaries of the health effects of Diesel.
-This page has the ARB approved fact sheets on Diesel.
+Here you will find documents which contain the summaries of the health effects of diesel and ARB fact sheets on diesel.

 Here you will find a listing of the ARB sponsored research that is both completed and On-going.
 The ARB has been leading several multi-agency research programs to characterize vehicle emissions.
 Find out more by visiting ARB's Vehicle Emissions Research web page.

-For more information about Diesel Related Research, contact Dr. Tao Huai at (916) 324-2981.
+For more information about Diesel Related Research, contact Dr. John Collins at (916) 327-8097.